 Please contact Brian on Law Enforcement issues relevant to AAMVA at firstname.lastname@example.org

 Want to learn more about Brian?
-Watch his Meet the Experts video.
+Watch his Meet the Expert video below.

 There are several other law enforcement officials participating in other capacities on each of the three Standing Committees.
 You are free to contact those law enforcement representatives as well.